khurrumsaleem/ctfPostprocessor/README.md

-# ctfPostprocessor
+# CTF Postprocessor

-Comprehensive post-processor for CTF
+Comprehensive post-processor for CTF extracting data and plotting.